ga4gh/va-spec/docs/source/overview.rst

 -----------

-The Variant Annotation Specification (VA-Spec) provides standard models for unambiguous representation of knowledge about molecular variation, along with supporting evidence and provenance information.
+The Variant Annotation Specification (VA-Spec) provides standard models for unambiguous representation of knowledge about genetic variation, along with supporting evidence and provenance information.

  * It defines a :ref:`set of information models <standard-profiles>` to represent different kinds of statements made about variants - built as distinct **"profiles"** that extend a common :ref:`core information model <core-im>`.
  * It provides machine-readable `json-schema specifications <https://github.com/ga4gh/va-spec/tree/1.x/schema/profiles/json>`_ of these models, to enable sharing and validation of data through APIs and other exchange mechanisms.